JustinPimentel/Twilight-Zone/README.md

 # Twilight-Zone
-Web-scraping necessary for "The Twilight Zone: Original vs. Revivals" visualization made on Tableau.
+Web-scraping and text-analysis necessary for "The Twilight Zone: Original vs. Revivals" visualization made on Tableau.